github-education-resources/codespaces-teaching-js-template/README.md

 This repo is created as a template for you to extend into your own lesson as your own repository for you to customize as needed.

-To do this, click the "Use this template" button at the top of this repo.
+To do this, click the "Use this template" button at the top of this repo, or us this [link to generate your own Codespaces Teaching JS Template](https://github.com/microsoft/codespaces-teaching-template-js/generate).

 You will then be taken to a page to select the owner, provide a name and a description for this new repository and if you'd like it public or private.